gapotchenko/Gapotchenko.FX/Source/Gapotchenko.FX.Math.Topology/README.md

 `Graph<T>` provided by `Gapotchenko.FX.Math.Topology` represents a strongly-typed directional graph of objects.
 The objects correspond to mathematical abstractions called graph vertices and each of the related pairs of vertices is called an edge.
 A graph can be viewed as a structure that contains two sets: set of vertices and set of edges.
-Vertices define "what" and edges define "how" it is connected.
+Vertices define "what" graph contains and edges define "how" those vertices are connected.

 Let's take a look at the simplest graph that contains just two vertices: